-“Their strength, size, and athleticism will all increase by a factor of ten.
-They’ll also gain access to Bruteroc magic, meaning they’ll be capable of throwing arcane projectiles.”
+“Their strength, size, and athleticism will all increase significantly.
+They’ll also gain access to Bruteroc magic, which means they’ll be capable of throwing arcane projectiles.”

 “Nothing changes.”
-Gyrax grips his battle axe with his least wounded hand (his right).
+Gyrax grips his battle axe.
 “Tread light and talk soft.
-Dispatch threats as fast as you can.”
+Eliminate threats as fast as you can.”

 “Aye.”
 Nyanti nods.
 “My magic has been heavily taxed.
 I might be able to break a few more rushes.
 But the rise of the moon will dim our chances.”

-The Wayfarer begins treading up the street, scanning the empty buildings and shadowed doorways.
+The Wayfarer begins treading up the street, scanning empty buildings and shadowed doorways.
 As I follow behind, a sense of inevitability settles over me.
-Gotta say—it’s strangely comforting, this lack of options.
+Not gonna lie—this lack of options is strangely comforting.
 We’ve made our decisions and placed our bets.

 At this point, all we can do is see this through.